 Where do the Wintus live?

-The Wintus are original people of Northern California.
-Most Wintu people still live there today.
+Most Wintu people still live in California today.

 How is the Wintu Indian nation organized?